• What is PIDA?

 • Who can report wrongdoing under PIDA?

-• Current and former employees (including medical staff) of the health authority, regardless of whether they are (or were) permanent, temporary, casual, part-time or full-time.
+• Current and former employees or health professionals of the health authority, regardless of whether they are (or were) permanent, temporary, casual, part-time or full-time.

-• Former employees can only report wrongdoing that they discovered, or that occurred, while they were employed by the health authority.
+• Former employees or health professionals can only report wrongdoing that they discovered, or that occurred, while they were employed by the health authority.

-• Who can provide advice to employees under PIDA?
+• Who can provide advice to employees or health professionals under PIDA?

-An employee who is considering reporting wrongdoing or making a reprisal complaint may request and receive advice from:
+An employee or health professional who is considering reporting wrongdoing or making a reprisal complaint may request and receive advice from:

 • Their leader/supervisor;